nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

 - [ ] differentiate between dereference used to assign and dereference used to get a value
-- [ ] add the do-while loop
-- [ ] disallow capturing outer scope symbols in functions declared inside other functions
 - [ ] add warnings for unreachable code after return statements
 - [ ] implement tuples
 - [ ] main function